Rel-incode/CristianaSantos/index.md

 Find me on Twitter: [Ruba_AbuSalma](https://twitter.com/Ruba_AbuSalma).

 ### Publications
 1. **Ruba Abu-Salma** and Benjamin Livshits.
-Evaluating the End-User Experience of Private Browsing Mode, arXiv:1811.08460v1, 2018.
+Evaluating the End-User Experience of Private Browsing Mode. arXiv:1811.08460v1, 2018.

 1. **Ruba Abu-Salma**.
 Designing for the Elderly: Understanding the Role of Age on the Adoption and Use of Secure Communication Tools.
 In Proceedings of the [2nd MobileHCI Workshop on Mobile Privacy and Security for an Ageing Population](https://csalsa.gitlab.io/mobilehciageing/index.html), Barcelona, Spain, 2018.